mazetoken/mminer/README.md

 _*Do not forget that, for NFT1-Group Token mining, after you run `npm i` and before you run `npm start`, you should go to node_modules folder in Mminer directory, go to slpjs folder, go to lib folder and open slpjs.js (in editor, e.g. notepad) and change token type from `0x01` to `0x81` in line 423 (it should look like this: `if (type === void 0) { type = 0x81; }`)_

-_*I recommend using different addressess (WIFs) for different tokens.
+_*I recommend using different addressess (WIFs) for different tokens (but it`s not necessary).
 Make a backup of .cache file from time to time (to prevent downloading a lot of txids if you reinstall the miner or run it on another pc/laptop/phone)_

 ##### Maze (MAZE is the second mineable SLP Token Type 1):